jnbolsen/ezarr/README.md

 This is a fork from [Luctia/ezarr](https://github.com/Luctia/ezarr), tailored for my personal use.

-Ezarr is a project built to make it EZ to deploy a servarr mediacenter on an Ubuntu server with the proper permissions and setup as listed in this [Docker Guide](https://wiki.servarr.com/docker-guide).
+Ezarr is a project built to make it EZ to deploy a media stack on an Ubuntu server with the proper permissions and setup as listed in this [Docker Guide](https://wiki.servarr.com/docker-guide).
 It features:
 - [Sonarr](https://sonarr.tv/) - An application to manage TV shows.
 It is capable of keeping track of what you'd like to watch, at what quality, in which language and more.
 Used in conjunction with applications like qBittorrent and Prowlarr (see below), it provides easy searchign and colleciton